2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/cilogon.md

 ```
 ````

-### Add the secret hub config file created in the step above to the list of helm chart values file
+### Add the secret hub config file to the list of helm chart values file
 If not already present, add the secret hub config file to the list of helm chart values file in `config/clusters/<cluster_name>/cluster.yaml`.
 For example, if you created the `enc-<hub_name>.secret.values.yaml` file in the step above, add it to the `cluster.yaml` file like so:

 ```yaml